FlashGooden/Git-Notes/git-notes.md

 `git log --show-signature`

+`git log -S 'getSingleGem'`

 `git diff --cached` if you want to see the diff with the staged files

 ` git --no-pager log --oneline -5`  - shows 5 last commits in a log that doesn't open a new window

 `git --no-pager log --graph` - shows a full graph of history and branches with comments

 `git commit -a` adds the repo and lets you commit right away

 `git push --force-with-lease` - Use when you need to push up to a feature branch, but you don't want to erase the changes someone will be making on their branch.

+`git for-each-ref --sort=-committerdate --count=10 --format='%(refname:short)' refs/heads/` - shows the last 10 branches you checked out
+`git rb` shortcut made using the above line in the github alias file